iangaunt/iangaunt/README.md

 I've been developing for about 7 years now.
 My primary focus is working with the theory and mathematics behind algorithms (and UI design.)

-Currently, I'm specializing in web development, particularly in front-end, alongside C++ and Java.
-I'm also learning DP and algorithms on the side, as well as studying internal hardware and theoretical implementation.
+Currently, I'm specializing in full-stack web development, alongside algorithmic analysis / graph theory.
+Some of my other focuses include studying internal hardware and theoretical implementation.

 <br>`THINGS I DO SOMETIMES:`
 ###### in order of how good I am at them